danwing/cidfi/draft-wing-cidfi.md

 accurate signaling of the source IP address and source UDP port number.

-If the CIDFI-aware router receives the HTTPS map request but has not yet seen the STUN nonce message it rejects the mapping request with a 403 and provides a new nonce.
+If the CNE receives the HTTPS map request but has not yet seen the STUN nonce message it rejects the mapping request with a 403 and provides a new nonce.
 The new nonce avoids the problem of an attacker seeing the previous nonce and using that nonce on its own UDP